Parachutist Badge (United States): Military Parachutist Insignia

-Navy and Marine Corps Parachutist Insignia
+Naval Parachutist Insignia

-The Navy and Marine Corps Parachutist Insignia (originally issued as Navy Parachute Rigger wings) is a gold-colored embroidered or metal insignia depicting an open parachute with outstretched wings.
-It is authorized for officers and enlisted personnel who were awarded the Military Parachutist Badge and, under competent orders, have completed a minimum of five additional static-line or P3 jumps, to include: (1) combat equipment day jump, two (2) combat equipment night jumps, and employ at least two (2) different types of military aircraft.
+The naval or Navy/Marine Corps parachutist insignia (originally issued as U.S. Navy certified parachute rigger wings) is a gold-colored embroidered or metal insignia depicting an open parachute with outstretched wings.
+It is authorized for officers and enlisted personnel who were awarded the military parachutist insignia and, under competent orders, have completed an additional five static-line jumps, including: a combat equipment day jump, two combat equipment night jumps, and employ at least two types of military aircraft.

-The U.S. Navy and Marine Corps Parachutist badge was originally known as the U.S. Navy Certified Parachute Rigger badge and designed by American Insignia Company in 1942 for graduates of the U.S. Navy Parachute Rigger School.
-During WWII, despite being against uniform regulations it became common for U.S. Marine Corps paratroopers who were issued the silver U.S. Military Parachutist Badge to wear the gold Navy Certified Parachute Rigger badge because they believed the gold "Rigger wings" looked better on their uniform.
-This out of regulations wearing of the Parachute Rigger badge became so common that in July 1963, the Commander of United States Marine Corps Force Reconnaissance Bruce F. Meyers sent a request to the Chief of Naval Operations Admiral George W. Anderson Jr. via Marine Corps Commandant General David M. Shoup requesting to officially make the Navy Parachute Rigger badge the parachutist badge for the Navy and Marine Corps.
-The request was approved by Admiral Anderson on 12 July 1963 per BuPers Notice 1020.
-Originally the badge was worn upon graduation from Navy PR school, but since 1963 being a certified parachute rigger, survival equipmentman, and graduate of the U.S. Navy Parachute Rigger is no longer a requirement to earn the badge.
-Currently, the Navy and Marine Corps Parachutist Insignia only requires the completion of the minimum five additional jumps in a jump billet, but service members can request to attend Navy Parachute Rigger School for further training and specialized occupational duties such as Special Operations Parachute Rigger (SOPR) who work within Navy SEAL teams and Naval Special Warfare and explosive ordnance disposal (EOD) units throughout the world.
+The original certified parachute rigger wings was designed by American Insignia Company in 1942 for graduates of the U.S. Navy Parachute Rigger School.
+During WWII, U.S. Marine Corps paratroopers issued the silver military parachutist badge commonly wore—against regulations—the gold "rigger wings" because the believed it looked better on their uniform.
+In July 1963, Commander of United States Marine Corps Force Reconnaissance Bruce F. Meyers asked Chief of Naval Operations Admiral George W. Anderson Jr. via Marine Corps Commandant General David M. Shoup to officially make the Navy parachute rigger wings the naval parachutist badge for the Navy and Marine Corps.
+The request was approved by Anderson on 12 July 1963 in BuPers Notice 1020.
+Originally, the badge was worn upon graduation from Navy PR school, but since 1963 being a certified parachute rigger, survival equipmentman, and graduate of the U.S. Navy parachute rigger is no longer a requirement to earn the badge.
+Currently, the naval parachutist insignia only requires the completion of the minimum five additional jumps—after their five jumps at Army Airborne School—in a jump billet, but service members can request to attend Navy Parachute Rigger School for further training and specialized occupational duties such as Special Operations Parachute Rigger (SOPR) who work within Navy SEAL teams and Naval Special Warfare and Explosive Ordnance Disposal (EOD) units throughout the world.